d-bl/MAE-gf/docs/counting.md

 > b = ctrcl , p = ctrcr , d = ctlcr , q = ctlcl

 b.
 Check for doubles in this new set of words, and keep the lexicographycally lowest word.
 Typically, the doubles are the words where p = b or q = b.
-Because of rule 5: d &NotEqual; b.
+Because of rule 5: d &ne; b.

   > b = ctrcl , p = <u>ctrcr</u> , q = ctlcl , d = ctlcr.
 Word ctrcr (p) is the lowest.